Did you tramp somewhere completely magical last weekend and have the photographic evidence to prove it?

 - Make sure the photo is hi-res – don’t reduce the file size your photo to make it easier to email.
 Only hi-res photos (i.e.: the original photo downloaded from your digital camera) can be published in the magazine.

 - Email the photo to email@example.com.
-Include your address so we can send you your prize (no address, no prize).
+Include your address so we can send you your prize (no address, no prize.
+To receive the prize, you must supply a NZ address – we are not able to send prizes overseas).

 - Please note, by submitting photos to Last Weekend you are acknowledging the photo belongs to you and you are giving Wilderness permission to publish the photo in the magazine and on its various social media platforms.
 Only photos published on the Last Weekend page in the magazine win a prize.